shirish93/shirish93.github.io/_posts/2024-03-03-japanese-shrine.md

 **Exceptions to the Rule**

 There are exceptions to this.
 Simulation and linear optimization programs written in COBOL in the 1980's are feature-complete and still chugging along.
 They haven't needed bolted-ons by python-java-c-c++ appendages.
-Craigslist has stood the test of time for the past quarter century with very little changing.
+Craigslist has stood the test of time for the past quarter century withlittle changing.
 Power plants and military installations likely don't have changing needs, apart from the rare security update that might be needed.
 They might be okay mummifying their applications, yours probably needs to be living and organic.

 **A difference of workflows**